ChadHartman/rapidjson-binder/README.md

 This library utilizes rapidjson's [SAX Deserializer](http://rapidjson.org/md_doc_sax.html) to tokenize JSON events and map object properties directly with no intermediate complex objects.

 This library follows a "fail fast" philosophy.
-Deserialization will immediately stop when an unexpected event occurs such as malformed json, incompatable value, or unknown key.
+Deserialization will immediately stop when an unexpected event occurs such as malformed json or incompatable value.
 JSON Comments are ignored by the library.
 The passed in C++ object will be in an incomplete state.

-Errors are reported in a `bound::ReadStatus` value which will provide a detailed messsage of where the error occurred.
+Errors are reported in a `bound::CreateStatus` or `bound::UpdateStatus` value (depending on which operation is performed) which will provide a detailed messsage of where the error occurred.

 ## Features